KIET-NEST-PROJECTS-KBH/E-2F-211/README.md

 To set up the project, follow these steps:

-1. Clone this repository to your local machine.

-2. Install the required dependencies.
+1. Install the required dependencies.

-pip install -r requirements.txt

-3. Start the Flask web application.
+2. Start the Flask web application.

 python app.py

-4. Access the application through your web browser at `http://localhost:5000`.
+3. Access the application through your web browser at `http://localhost:5000`.

 ## Usage